PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

-dims(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the degeneracy dimensions corresponding to a tuple of sectors `s` for each of the spaces in the tensor product `P`. blockdim(V::ElementarySpace, c::Sector) = dim(V, c) # make ElementarySpace instances behave similar to ProductSpace instances blockdim(P::ProductSpace, c::Sector) # Return the total dimension of a coupled sector `c` in the product space hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero dimension hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices.
+dims(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the degeneracy dimensions corresponding to a tuple of sectors `s` for each of the spaces in the tensor product `P`. blockdim(V::ElementarySpace, c::Sector) = dim(V, c) # make ElementarySpace instances behave similar to ProductSpace instances blockdim(P::ProductSpace, c::Sector) # Return the total dimension of a coupled sector `c` in the product space hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero multiplicity hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices.
 Base.axes(V::ElementarySpace) # the axes of an elementary space as `1:dim(V)` Base.axes(V::ElementarySpace, a::Sector) # axes corresponding to the sector `a` in an elementary space as a UnitRange.
+Base.axes(P::ProductSpace) # the axes for all index spaces in product space `P` Base.axes(P::ProductSpace, n::Int) # the axes for `n`th index space of product space `P` Base.axes(P::ProductSpace{<:ElementarySpace, N}, sectors::NTuple{N, <:Sector}) where {N} # the axes of `sectors[i]` in `P.spaces[i]` for all `i ∈ 1:N`.
 Base.conj(V::ElementarySpace) # returns the complex conjugate space (conj(V)==V̅)
-dual(V::EuclideanSpace) = conj(V) # returns the dual space (dual(V)==V^*); for product space the sequence of the vector spaces are reversed.
+dual(V::EuclideanSpace) = conj(V) # returns the dual space (dual(V)==V^*); for product space the sequence of the vector spaces are reversed. dual(P::ProductSpace) # Return a new product space with reversed order of index spaces of the input product space and take the dual of each index space. dual(W::HomSpace) # Return the dual of a HomSpace which contains the dual of morphisms in this space.
+It corresponds to 180 degree rotation in the graphical representation.
 Base.adjoint(V::VectorSpace) = dual(V) # make V' as the dual of V
-isdual(V::ElementarySpace) # wether an ElementarySpace `V` is normal or rather a dual space flip(V::ElementarySpace) # flip(V)==V̅^*
+Base.adjoint(W::HomSpace{<:EuclideanSpace}) # Return the adjoint of a HomSpace which contains the dagger of morphisms in this space.
+It corresponds to mirror operation and then reversing all arrows in the graphical representation. isdual(V::ElementarySpace) # wether an ElementarySpace `V` is normal or rather a dual space flip(V::ElementarySpace) # flip(V)==V̅^*
 ⊕ # direct sum of the elementary spaces `V1`, `V2`, ...